Using Grafana with Elasticsearch (tutorial)

 Now, for the exciting part.
 We will connect the Elasticsearch data source to Grafana and create visualizations on top of it.

-So, head over to Grafana at http://localhost:3000 and add a datasource of type Elasticsearch.
+So, head over to Grafana at http://localhost:3000 and add an Elasticsearch data source.

-Note: the URL will be http://elasticsearch:9200 if you are using docker as described in this article.
+Note: the URL will be http://elasticsearch:9200 if you are using Docker as described in this article.
 This is because we want Grafana to connect to Elasticsearch from the backend (where it says Access: Server) rather than the browser frontend.
-For the Grafana container, the location of Elasticsearch is http://elasticsearch:9200 and not http://127.0.0.1:9200, as you might expect.
+For the Grafana container, the Elasticsearch endpoint is http://elasticsearch:9200, not http://127.0.0.1:9200, as you might expect.

-The version would be 7.0+, and we will define the Time field name as @timestamp.
+The version will be 7.0+, and we will set the Time field name to @timestamp.

 undefined